roryp/stranglerfig/README.md

 Inspired by the strangler fig tree that grows around and eventually replaces its host, this pattern involves creating a façade that intercepts requests to the backend legacy system.
 The façade routes these requests either to the legacy application or the new services.
 This approach enables existing features to be migrated gradually, while consumers continue using the same interface, unaware of the changes happening behind the scenes.

-**Key Benefits of the Strangler Pattern:**

-- **Minimized Risks:** Incremental changes reduce the likelihood of system-wide disruptions.
-- **No Downtime:** Updates occur without halting the system, ensuring continued availability.
-- **Parallel Operations:** Legacy and modern systems coexist during migration, providing flexibility for gradual transitions.
-- **Client Transparency:** Clients don't need to know where specific features are located, as the façade handles request routing.

 By gradually replacing the legacy system's features, the new system eventually encompasses all functionalities, allowing you to safely decommission the old system.

-**Issues and Considerations:**

-- **Shared Resources:** Ensure both new and legacy systems can access shared services and data stores during the transition.
-- **Façade Design:** Structure the façade to avoid becoming a single point of failure or a performance bottleneck.
-- **Future Migrations:** Design new applications and services so they can be easily intercepted and replaced in future migrations.
-- **Migration Pace:** Keep the façade updated with the migration progress to maintain seamless operation.

-**When to Use This Pattern:**

-- **Gradual Migration Needs:** When you need to migrate a backend application to a new architecture incrementally.
-- **Risk Mitigation:** When a complete system overhaul is too risky or impractical.

-**When This Pattern May Not Be Suitable:**

-- **Non-Interceptable Requests:** If requests to the backend system cannot be intercepted.
-- **Simpler Systems:** For smaller applications where a complete replacement is manageable and less complex.

-**Alignment with Azure Well-Architected Framework:**

-- **Reliability:** The incremental approach mitigates risks during transitions, enhancing system resilience.
-- **Cost Optimization:** Maximizes the use of existing investments while modernizing incrementally, allowing high-ROI replacements first.
-- **Operational Excellence:** Supports continuous improvement with small, manageable changes over time, reducing deployment risks.

 *Read Martin Fowler's original article on the Strangler Fig Application [here](https://martinfowler.com/bliki/StranglerFigApplication.html).*

 ## Implementing the Strangler Pattern with Modern Web App (MWA) Patterns

 Combining the Strangler Pattern with the **Modern Web App (MWA) Pattern** provides a robust foundation for creating cloud-native, scalable applications.
 The MWA pattern emphasizes resilience, security, and scalability, leveraging cloud services and best practices.

-**Core Tenets of the MWA Pattern:**

-- **Microservices:** Breaking monoliths into independently deployable components.
-- **Containerization:** Ensuring consistency across diverse environments using containers.
-- **Cloud-Native Services:** Leveraging platforms like **Azure Kubernetes Service (AKS)** and **Azure App Service**.
-- **Automated Pipelines:** Implementing Continuous Integration and Continuous Deployment (CI/CD) for rapid delivery.

 ### Example